andybalholm/redwood/starlark.md

 It loads Starlark script files specified with `starlark-script` in the configuration, collects the functions defined there, and calls the functions with certain names as it processes a request.
+If there are multiple functions defined with the same name (in separate files), they will be called in the order they were defined.

 ## An Example